e-stavropoulou/unihelp/README.md

 ## Overview

-**UniHelp** is a hybrid mobile and web (PWA) application developed using **Ionic + Angular** for the frontend and **Flask (Python)** for the backend.UniHelp aims to support university students throughout their academic process by providing a centralized and intelligent environment for managing study materials, connecting with peers, and leveraging AI assistance.
+**UniHelp** is a hybrid mobile and web (PWA) application developed using **Ionic + Angular** for the frontend and **Flask (Python)** for the backend.
+UniHelp aims to support university students throughout their academic process by providing a centralized and intelligent environment for managing study materials, connecting with peers, and leveraging AI assistance.
 It offers a seamless mobile and web experience (via PWA) that allows students to upload, explore, and interact with academic content efficiently.

 ---